Eitan-brightleaf/go-search/readme.md

 ### As a snippet
-Copy the code [here](https://raw.githubusercontent.com/Eitan-brightleaf/gfsearch/refs/heads/main/gfsearch.php?token=GHSAT0AAAAAADCYGWKL3KTFURKPP3WA2CCG2BMJXXQ) and install in your themes functions.php file or with using a code snippets plugin.
+Copy the code [here](https://raw.githubusercontent.com/Eitan-brightleaf/gfsearch/refs/heads/main/gfsearch.php?token=GHSAT0AAAAAADCYGWKL3KTFURKPP3WA2CCG2BMJXXQ) and install in your themes functions.php file or with your favorite code snippets plugin.

 ## 📜 License
 This plugin is licensed under **GPLv2 or later**.